Tel: 014 004 0131

 Nestled in the foothills of the scenic Waterberg mountain range lies the popular inland tourism town of Bela Bela (previously called Warmbaths) in Limpopo Province.
 In this vibrant multi-cultural town is Elephant Springs Apartments, offering value-for-money accommodation in 20 comfy self-catering Apartments.

 The self-catering Apartments are suitable for large groups that want to gather, socialise and relax in this multi-cultural meeting pot.
 The establishment prides itself on its friendly, helpful staff.
 They help to enhance its character as an accessible and affordable location for corporate clients and travelling business people who use Bela Bela as a convenient base while working in the area.
-In addition, the next door hotel features a restaurant and ladies bar.
+In addition, the next door hotel features a restaurant and bar.

 The property derives its name from the fact that elephant carcasses were discovered in the grounds surrounding the hot springs.
 A time long ago, free-roaming elephants lived and flourished in the scenic area surrounding Bela Bela.